hbriese/fancon/README.md

 **May** be configurable by [altering their configuration](#configuration)

 #### $XAUTHORITY and or $DISPLAY env variable(s) not set
-X11 access is required due for NVIDIA control
+X11 access is required for NVIDIA control

 You will need to configure the unset environmental variable.